 Independence from British rule was established in 1957 in what was then called the 'Malayan Federation'.
 In 1963 another federation was founded, named Malaysia, which still included Singapore.
 Singapore was excluded from Malaysia in 1965.
 In the early years of Malaysia's independence Indonesia claimed territories of the new state for itself and started the so called 'politics of confrontation' (konfrontasi).

 In 1969 it came to the notorious race pogroms in Malaysia.
-The Chinese population came under severe attack of an angry Malay mob, leaving at least 184 death and about 6,000 Chinese homes and businesses burnt.
-A state of emergency was set up and the constitution was changed to illegalize any criticism, including in the parliament, of the privileged position of Malays, the monarchy and the status of Malay as the national language.
-The ethnic tensions therefore are not ceased.
+The Chinese population came under severe attack of an aggressive Malay mob, leaving at least 184 death and about 6,000 Chinese homes and businesses burnt.
+A state of emergency was set up and the constitution was changed to illegalize any criticism, including in the parliament, of the privileged position of Malays, the monarchy and the status of Malay as the official national language.
+The ethnic tensions, hence, are not ceased.

 The contemporary primeminister is since December 2011 Najib Razak from the UMNO party.
 Since the founding of Malaysia, the UMNO party is permanently the biggest party, ruling without interruption by leading a wide coalition of several parties, altogether more than ten.
 This coalition is called 'barisan nasional' since 1974, what means 'national front'.
 Over all the decades they got more than 50% of the votes, most of the time they got more than a two/third majority, enabling them to change the constitution.

 After the riots of 1969 the government invented a so called 'new economy policy' in 1971.
 It includes the notorious 'bumi putra system'.
-'Bumi putra' means the 'sons of the earth' and describes per definition the Malayan part of the population (including the native Orang Asli).
+'Bumi putra' means the 'sons of the earth' and describes per definition the Malayan part of the population (including the native Orang Asli) as the primary people of Malaysia and insofar as privileged over the other ethnics.
 The other ethnics therefore are excluded and under certain restrictions.
 Chinese businessmen e.g. must have Malayan partners with shares in their business, and they must employ a certain number of Malay employees.
-Universities are obliged to take an disproportionate percentage of Malay students (neglecting qualifications) and are taking others only when they show particularly good marks.
-That is not only injust, but also no reference for an education system in means of quality.
+Universities are obliged to take a disproportionate percentage of Malay students (neglecting qualifications) and are taking others only when they show particularly good marks.
+That is not only injust and discriminating, but also no reference for an education system in terms of quality.
 Besides: talking with Chinese Malaysians about that topic shows frequently the severe tensions under the surface of the Malaysian society.

 Human Rights Situation in Malaysia